Hyu-Zhang/Hyu-Zhang.github.io/index.md

           </a>
         <ul>
         <li>
-          Position: Co-culture Student, in Department of Network Intelligence </li>
+          Co-culture Student, in Department of Network Intelligence </li>
       </ul>
       </div>